 The JCASE® fuse box 1 contains the high-current fuses for the chassis, vehicle control module and anti-lock brake system.
-This fuse box is located next to the battery box.
+This fuse box is located under the motorcycle, next to the charging port.

 Fuse application and size are provided on a label on the fuse box cover.